Apipie/apipie-rails/README.rst

 TypeValidator
 -------------
 Check the parameter type.
-Only String, Hash and Array are supported for the sake of simplicity.
+Only String, Integer, Hash and Array are supported for the sake of simplicity.
 Read more to find out how to add your own validator.